-Direct deposit forms are available in the Controller's Office.
-Check stubs can be retrieved online (see employee self service).
-Information on accessibility and login can also be found on that website or by contacting the Controller's Office.
+Direct deposit forms are available in the payroll department16.
+The check stubs can be retrieved online (see employee self service17).
+Information on accessibility and login can also be found on that website18 or by contacting the controller's office19.

-Full-time faculty members employed for nine months may receive their pay on either a nine or twelve month basis.
-A faculty member who desires the twelve month pay plan (salary deferral) must file a request (form and procedures are available in the Payroll Office) by the end of the second week of September.
-Persons not requesting the twelve month pay plan will automatically be paid on a nine month basis unless their contract specifies otherwise.
+Full-time faculty members employed for nine months may receive their pay on either a nine- or a twelve-month basis.
+A faculty member who desires the twelve-month pay plan must file a request (form and procedures available in the Payroll Office) by the end of the second week of September.
+Persons not requesting the twelve-month pay plan will automatically be paid on a nine-month basis unless their contract specifies otherwise.